yamphurai/Data_Mining_Project1/README.md

 something interesting.
 (9 points)
 - Visualize the most important attributes appropriately.
 Provide an interpretation for each graph.
 Explain for each attribute type why you chose the visualization.
 (9 points)
 - Explore relationships between attributes: Look at the attributes and then use cross-tabulation, correlation, group-wise averages, and box plots, etc. as appropriate.
 (9 points)

+Data Preparation (45 Points)
+- Create a data set with objects as rows and features as columns.
+Use as objects counties in the US.
+The data set must be included in your report.
+Provide a table in word that shows the data (values) for the first 10 rows for all the features you have selected and/or created.
+Interesting additional features may be for example: (30 points)
+  - When was the first case reported?
+  - How (densely) populated is the county?
+  - What resources does a county have (money, hospital)?
+  - What is the social distancing response and how long did it take after the first case?
+- Visualize the created attributes.
+(15 points)